dalenewman/Transformalize/README.md

 In business, when your present data to whomever is asking for it, they're first response is to ask for more or different data :-)

-Because this is the *nature of the business*, Transformalize has an easy way to handle change:
+Because this is the *nature of the beast*, Transformalize has an easy way to handle change:

 1. Stop incremental processing